 Who is responsible for compliance with data protection regulations at events?

 The data protection law distinguishes between data controller and contract processor.
-A data controller is a company or organization that decides on the purposes and means of processing personal data.
-The data controller is therefore the event organizer, who pursues a specific purpose by processing personal data (the event) and thus also decides how to handle the participant data.
-A processor or data processor is a company or organization that processes personal data on behalf of (and for the purposes) of the data controller under an order processing agreement.
+A data controller is a company or organisation that decides on the purposes and means of processing personal data.
+The data controller is therefore the event organiser, who pursues a specific purpose by processing personal data (the event) and thus also decides how to handle the participant data.
+A processor or data processor is a company or organisation that processes personal data on behalf of (and for the purposes) of the data controller under an order processing agreement.
 If, for example, event management software is used, the role of contract processor is assigned to the provider of this solution.

 - are required to publish a clear and transparent data protection policy and to provide information about the purpose and duration of data processing.